achmed20/GaragePack/README.md

 # Usage

 Test this before you mount it.
-The door (pulse) switch should go to the to right screw terminals.
+The door (pulse) switch should go to the to left screw terminals.
 If you have a Toggle switch, you might need all 3 screw terminals.

 Once tested, you need to mount it above your Garagedoor, so that the ultrasonic sensor is blocked, once the door is open.